 - Prevention of Falls – Ladders: a 6 page brochure from WorkSafe intended to illustrate practical methods of reducing the likelihood of injuries from falls, both above and below two metres.
 The publication covers risk assessment, examples of acceptable ladder use, correct use, and ladder maintenance

 - Basic steps to Preventing Falls from Heights - provides guidance to assist employers in identifying risks and situations where someone may fall from height.
-It includes solutions on what safety measures are needed to prevent a fall or minimize the risk.
+It includes solutions on what safety measures are needed to prevent a fall or minimize the risk. (now archived but still has useful information!)

 - a June 2013 guidance note, Prevention of falls in construction – Selection and safe use of portable ladders in response to a Coroner's recommendation following the fatality of a plumber who fell while working from a ladder.
 The guidance note was developed jointly with employers and unions.
+(Currently unavailable).
+However you can download a model SWMS based on the document here [pdf].

 - From the UK's HSE Using Ladders Safely webpage, and a number of guides, including: Safe use of ladders and stepladders - a brief guide;